wagnerjfr/web-http-socket-server-task-manager-docker/README.md

-# Multi-threaded WebServers tasks executor using HttpServer and WebSocket
+# Multi-threaded WebServers tasks executor using WebHttpServer and WebServerSocket

 This project aims to create two kinds of multi-threaded web servers (with thread-pooling) for executing simple tasks.
 There are three tasks implemented and the user can add more (see details below).